LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/EngagementWindowWidgetSDK/Instructions/how-to-use.md

 ---
-pagename: How to use the SDK
+pagename: How to Use the SDK
 redirect_from:
   - rt-interactions-window-sdk-how-to-use.html
 sitesection: Documents